-• The left and right-hand sides of this equation can be considered as two functions of x, namely $h(x) = e^{g(x)}$ and k(x) = x.
+The left and right-hand sides of this equation can be considered as two functions of x, namely h(x) = e^{g(x)} and k(x) = x.
 At all values of x these two functions have the same value (that is, their graphs are identical).

-- Therefore, also the derivatives, h'(x) and k'(x), have the same value. - Differentiating both sides of (47) with respect to x gives
+- 4. Differentiation - 4.6.
+Derivative of the Natural Logarithmic Function - Therefore, also the derivatives, h'(x) and k'(x), have the same value. - Differentiating both sides of (47) with respect to x gives